Update on the initial infection vector of the Petya ransomware campaign

 Update on Petya ransomware campaign

-The ransomware leverages publically known vulnerabilities in Microsoft Windows as well as common lateral movement techniques utilising administrative tools.
+The ransomware leverages publicly-known vulnerabilities in Microsoft Windows as well as common lateral movement techniques utilising administrative tools.
 Microsoft published patches to mitigate these vulnerabilities in March 2017.

 The ACSC recommends undertaking the following actions:

-- Apply MS17-010 patches as soon as possible to prevent infection by this ransomware campaign.
+- Apply Microsoft's MS17-010 patches as soon as possible to prevent infection by this ransomware campaign.

 - Reconsider the business need for operating SMBv1 and disable the feature wherever possible.

-- Review and consider applying ASD Essential Eight mitigations strategies.
+- Review and consider applying ASD's Essential Eight mitigation strategies.

-- Review the ETERNALBLUE and DOUBLEPULSAR fact sheet and undertake appropriate remediation.
+- Review the ACSC ETERNALBLUE and DOUBLEPULSAR fact sheet (PDF) and undertake appropriate remediation.

 - Review logs for unusual SMB traffic.

-- Review logs for unusual usage of the WMI or psexec tools.
+- Review logs for unusual use of the WMI or PsExec tools.

 - Ensure that important data is backed up to an offline location.

-Additionally, Microsoft has released advice and a special hotfix for Windows XP, Server 2003, and Windows 8 RTM.
+Additionally, Microsoft has released advice and a special hotfix for Windows XP, Windows Server 2003 and Windows 8 RTM.

 From the reports and analysis performed to date, the initial infection vector has not been clearly identified.
 Initial reports suggest multiple delivery mechanisms via:

-- the ETERNALBLUE exploit using the SMBv1 protocol; and
+- the ETERNALBLUE exploit using the SMBv1 protocol